rmotr-group-projects/wdd-w2-custom-admin/README.md

 You'll need to write a custom view to display some stats about the blogging platform.
 To do that, the easiest way is to create a custom view for the admin.
 In order to do that, the [get_urls](https://docs.djangoproject.com/en/1.9/ref/contrib/admin/#django.contrib.admin.ModelAdmin.get_urls) method from the ModelAdmin might be handy.

 ![image](https://cloud.githubusercontent.com/assets/872296/18291867/d3b7ce98-7460-11e6-9dff-a3a5f07bb0fa.png)

+## Extra points
+There's one really cool libray called `djangosuit` that completely changes the look and feel of the django admin.
+If you wanna get some extra points in this assignment, try to integrate [http://djangosuit.com/](http://djangosuit.com/) to this project.